evolgeniusteam/EvolviewDocumentation/README.md

+## Note: the following documentation is for Evolview version 2.
+To access the new documentation for our latest version of Evolview(version 3) kindly access : http://www.evolgenius.info/evolview/helpsite/quick-start.html

 ## Evolview v2: an online visualization and management tool for customized and annotated phylogenetic trees
 [EvolView](http://www.evolgenius.info/evolview/) is an online tool for displaying, managing and customizing phylogenetic trees.